metantonio/laravel-api/README.md

 Make sure to have composer installed.

-Make sure to have a relational database created, example with WAMP Server (phpmyAdmin, MySQL, MariaDB, etc...)
+Make sure to have a relational empty database created, example with WAMP Server (phpmyAdmin, MySQL, MariaDB, etc...)

 1. Clone this repository with: `composer create-project --prefer-dist laravel/laravel laravel_8_api_crud --ignore-platform-req=ext-fileinfo`